Definition of the target group(s)

 Teaching methods and materials

-Teachers themselves can choose the teaching methods they use in order to achieve the objectives stated in the curriculum and pupils’ individual education plans.
-The national core curriculum includes the guidelines for choosing the methods.
-In addition to the traditional and still common method led by the teacher, there are more and more teaching methods that focus on pupils.
+Teachers themselves can choose the teaching methods they use in order to achieve the objectives stated in the curriculum and pupils’ IEPs.

-According to all National Core Curricula starting with pre-primary education, teaching methods must also promote development of pupils’ studying skills.
-Teaching methods should be supportive and appropriate for different age groups.
-The methods should give the pupils opportunities for creative activities and play as well as experiences of success and joy of learning.
-In special needs education, teaching and working methods are selected using the same general criteria as when teaching other pupils of the same age.
+In special needs education teaching and working methods are selected using the same general criteria as when teaching other pupils of the same age (see chapter 5.2).
 However, the teacher must also pay attention to each pupil’s personality and possible learning difficulties and select the working methods so that they are suitable for the pupil’s way of learning.
-The working methods are to be selected in accordance with the process-like and goal-oriented nature of learning.

 Teachers cooperate with children's parents or other guardians, pupil welfare personnel and experts from social, health care or youth services of the municipality.
 Pupils’ individual educational plans consist of the objectives and contents of education, the interpretation and assistant services, pupil welfare services and special aids required for participation in education.
 The plan determines also the teaching methods and learning materials.
 In connection with special needs education, the pupils are given educational guidance and rehabilitation to support their development and placement in further studies, society and working life as equal members of society.